tolgadur/go-template/README.md

-# email-project
+# go-template
 This is an opinionated template for go projects.
+The kubernetes and make files still have `email-project` written on them which was reflects a previous use of this repository.
+Please change them to your project name.
 If you want to add a frontend and agree with my choise of framework, use `npx create-react-app my-app --template typescript`.

 ## how to run
 You can build and run this either locally with `make build` and `make run` or with docker with `make docker-build` and